 Instructions

-- Once fully melted, remove the pan from the stove top and add in the almond butter, honey, molasses and vanilla.
-Stir until smooth.
+- Mix in the almond butter, honey, molasses and vanilla.
+Combine until smooth.

 - Place the filling in the freezer for at least 30 minutes to set.